 Do you enjoy gardening and would you like to improve your horticultural knowledge and skills?
 If so, consider becoming a Master Gardener through Rutgers Cooperative Extension of Camden County.

 Earn the distinctive title of Master Gardener and you will join the ranks of thousands of others throughout New Jersey.
 Certification is achieved by completion of a rigorous, science-based training program and 60 hours of volunteer service where you assist Rutgers Cooperative Extension in addressing horticultural and environmental issues in Camden County.
-Click here for more information on becoming a Master Gardener.
+To learn more and to apply, visit the Master Gardeners of Camden County website.

 Are you wondering how to get rid of that annoying weed in your lawn?
 Not sure when you should lime?
 Are you wondering whether you can plant outside now?
 Do you need help with selecting plant material for your home?
 Well if you answered yes to any of these questions the Master Gardeners of Camden County are here to help.